Seven Thorns

 Seven Thorns is a Danish power metal band formed in 1998.
 The group have undergone multiple changes in line-up leading up to the release of their debut album, Return to the Past in 2010.
-Despite being somewhat latecomers to the power metal scene, Seven Thorns' sound draws heavily on the "old school of power metal" citing influences by bands such as Gamma Ray, Helloween and Stratovarius.
+Despite being somewhat latecomers to the power metal scene, the first 2 albums has clear inspiration from the "old school of power metal" citing influences by bands such as Gamma Ray, Helloween and Stratovarius.
+The later albums shows a more dark approach than the majority of power metal bands.